mattrob333/Projects_Expanded/construction_chatbot.md

 - **Flowise No-Code App Builder:** The chatbot's structure and flow are built using Flowise, a no-code app builder that allows for quick and efficient setup and customization.
 - **OpenAI Assistance API:** The core intelligence of the chatbot is driven by OpenAI, which enables it to understand and respond to user queries effectively.
+- **Make.com:** Connects Flowise and the OpenAI Assistant to Airtable

 ![Flowise Backend](path/to/image6.png)